RGB-Team/yarm/README.md

 ## Overview

 Yarm is a tool that helps developers easily manage and switch between different npm registries, making it simpler to work with private and public package repositories.
-Whether you're working with npm, GitHub Packages, or private registries, this tool provides a seamless experience for registry management.
+Whether you're working with npm, GitHub Packages, or private collections, this tool provides a seamless experience for registry management.

 ## Features